gumaerc-testorg/11.950-spring-2007/content/pages/readings.md

 Mabogunje, Akin L. "Local Institutions and an Urban Agenda for the 1990s."
 In _Urban Research in Developing Countries: Perspectives on the City._ Vol. 4.
 Edited by Richard Stren and Judith Kjellberg.
 Toronto, Canada: Centre for Urban and Community Studies, University of Toronto, 1995, chapter 2.
 ISBN: 9780772713711.

 Tulchin, Joseph S., and Andrew Selee, eds.
 "Decentralization and Democratic Governance In Latin America."
 In _Woodrow_ _Wilson Center Report on the Americas_.
-Introduction and chapter 1. ([PDF - 1.3 MB](https://www.wilsoncenter.org/publication/decentralization-and-democratic-governance-latin-america-no-12))
+Introduction and chapter 1. ({{% resource_link "0722f9e6-8401-4318-9758-64e413b3fc17" "PDF - 1.3 MB" %}})

 Stren, Richard.
 "Local Governance and the Development of Associational Life: An Exploration."
 In _Democratic Governance and Urban Sustainability._ Edited by Joseph S. Tulchin, Diana H. Varat, and Blair A. Ruble.
 Woodrow Wilson International Center for Scholars, 2002.